-Based on present engineering cost estimates and development plans, in the opinion of the District's Engineer, the remaining total \$243,172,730 principal amount of authorized but unissued unlimited tax bonds for purpose of acquiring or constructing the Single Family Defined Area Road System will be sufficient to fully finance road facilities to serve the remaining undeveloped but developable land within the District and the \$194,327,781 principal amount of authorized but unissued unlimited tax bonds for purpose of acquiring or constructing the Single Family Defined Area Utility System will be sufficient to fully finance utility facilities to serve the remaining undeveloped but developable land within the District.
+Based on present engineering cost estimates and development plans, in the opinion of the District's Engineer, the remaining total \$243,222,730 principal amount of authorized but unissued unlimited tax bonds for purpose of acquiring or constructing the Single Family Defined Area Road System will be sufficient to fully finance road facilities to serve the remaining undeveloped but developable land within the District and the \$194,327,781 principal amount of authorized but unissued unlimited tax bonds for purpose of acquiring or constructing the Single Family Defined Area Utility System will be sufficient to fully finance utility facilities to serve the remaining undeveloped but developable land within the District of serve the remaining undeveloped but developable and utility facilities to serve the remaining undeveloped but developable land within the District.

-Following the issuance of the Bonds, the District will owe the Master Developer approximately \$10,044,670.65 for expenditures to construct the Single Family Defined Area Road System.
+Following the issuance of the Bonds, the District will owe the Master Developer approximately \$255,729.39 for expenditures to construct the Single Family Defined Area Road System.
 Such expenditures are expected to increase as development continues within the District.